Skip to content

 • Sensitivity to Household Irritants: Down syndrome dogs may be more sensitive to minor household irritants and fragrances, potentially resulting in allergies or skin-related health concerns.
 Identifying and mitigating these sensitivities can contribute to their overall well-being.

 • Thyroid problems: Malfunctioning thyroid glands can disrupt a dog’s metabolism and temperature regulation.
 As a result, dogs with thyroid problems may have a lower body temperature than healthy dogs.
-Identifying and managing thyroid issues is crucial for maintaining their overall health and comfort.
+Identifying and managing thyroid issues is crucial for maintaining health and comfort.

 • Dry Noses: A persistently dry nose can indicate various health concerns, including allergies, skin problems, or underlying medical conditions.
 Monitoring your dog’s nose health can help detect potential issues early on.